Dedicated to Creating Healthier Communities

 When individuals are candidates for curative treatment, meaning they have an early cancer that has not spread outside of the prostate, but that has potential to become life-threatening, the discussion advances to exploring treatment options, recovery and the potential complications, he said.

 There is a lot of information to process and decisions to be made after a cancer diagnosis.
-The experts at CHI Franciscan are here to answer any questions you may have, and to make sure you are informed about all of your treatment options.
+The experts at Virginia Mason Franciscan Health are here to answer any questions you may have, and to make sure you are informed about all of your treatment options.
 Our team works together to make sure you receive high-quality, compassionate care.

-Cancer care is provided by CHI Franciscan and a network of expert partners including: Peninsula Radiation Oncology, Northwest Medical Specialties, TRA Medical Imaging, and the Puget Sound Institute of Pathology.
+Cancer care is provided by Virginia Mason Franciscan Health and a network of expert partners including: Peninsula Radiation Oncology, Northwest Medical Specialties, TRA Medical Imaging, and the Puget Sound Institute of Pathology.